jonalm/jonalm.github.io/CV.md

 Thesis: _Pattern Formation in Granular Fluids._

 - Advisors: Eirik Flekkøy, Knut Jørgen Måløy and Renaud Toussiant
-- Evaluated as comparable to the best PhD theses in France by the (french) adjudication committee.

 ### M.Sc. in Physics, NTNU
 _2010_